Want to connect the dots of what companies and HR should do to tackle disruption? Then read on this weekly’s edition of #ConnectWithContent.

 2. organizational architect

 The great thing about the rise of HR tech is that it takes away more of the administrative tasks HR has had to deal with in the past and leaves professionals with more time to transform their organizations into great places to work.

 The challenge HR will face is adopting a new way of thinking about the profession its role, and arming themselves with the tools they’ll need to bring their department and company forward in the future.

 Feel free to share your comments, maybe you don’t agree or maybe you have some great content to share yourself (?) #SharingIsCaring

 Are you interested in the #HRBootcamp?
-Reach out to #dreamteam member Lesley, She'd be happy to give you some more info…
+Reach out to our #dreamteam, She'd be happy to give you some more info…

 HRbuilders – established in 2008 with HQ in Belgium – is active in HR Interim Management/ HR Consultancy assignments across Europe.
 Our niche as a matchmaker is 1.
 HR (only) 2. temporary assignments (only) and 3. freelancers (only).
 No headhunting, no other HR services, we focus on what we are great at!
 We offer our clients peace of mind where-ever they might need temporary HR support.
 On average our assignments are 1 year or longer.